top of page

 Woodland Hills (Pierce College Station)

-The Pierce College Station on the G Line is a designated shuttle pickup location at 6425 Winnetka Avenue.
+The Pierce College Station on the G Line at 6425 Winnetka Avenue is a designated shuttle pickup location.
 This converts a quiet residential and academic area into an international transit hub on match days.
 Residents near Winnetka Avenue and Victory Boulevard should prepare for significant congestion during the hours before and after matches.

 Culver City Transit Center

 The Culver City Transit Center at 6000 Sepulveda Boulevard is a designated World Cup enhanced service location.
 This will draw heavy traffic to the Sepulveda/Slauson corridor as fans use the transit center to connect to stadium shuttles.
-Culver City Transit is one of the regional partners providing expanded bus service during the tournament.
+On top of the shuttle traffic, Culver City is also hosting six free community watch parties throughout the tournament (see the Watch Parties section below), making it one of the most active non-stadium communities in the region.

 Downtown Santa Monica

 Downtown Santa Monica is a designated shuttle pickup location with reserved parking at 1234 4th Street.
-The E Line (Expo) already brings significant visitor traffic to Santa Monica.
+The E Line already brings significant visitor traffic to Santa Monica.
 On match days, that baseline will increase as fans use the area as a staging point for stadium-bound shuttles.
-Expect heavier parking competition and rideshare activity in the blocks surrounding the station and the shuttle pickup zone.
+Santa Monica is also one of the most activated communities in the region, with multiple fan events running throughout the tournament (see the Watch Parties section below).

 Other Key Shuttle Locations

-Metro’s direct-service network also includes Union Station (served by the A, B, D, and J Lines plus Metrolink and Amtrak), the LAX/Metro Transit Center (C and K Lines), Hawthorne/Lennox Station, Crenshaw Station, Harbor Gateway Transit Center in Gardena, El Camino College in Torrance, Downtown Long Beach, ARTIC Anaheim Station, Newport Transportation Center, and Torrance Transit Center.
-All are transit-accessible, and most offer reserved parking through SpotHero with early-bird rates starting at $59.
+Metro’s direct-service network also includes Union Station, the LAX/Metro Transit Center, Hawthorne/Lennox Station, Crenshaw Station, Harbor Gateway Transit Center in Gardena, El Camino College in Torrance, Downtown Long Beach, ARTIC Anaheim Station, Newport Transportation Center, and Torrance Transit Center.
+Early-bird reserved parking is available through SpotHero at most locations starting at $59.

 What Will It Be Like Near SoFi Stadium?